Hip Joint Osteoarthritis

 - Bony ankylosis is rare but may occur.

-- First line of treatment for all patients with hip joint osteoarthritis.
+Non-Operative Treatment is the first line of treatment for all patients with hip osteoarthritis.

 - Activity modification.